icinganalysis/icinganalysis.github.io/content/NACA-TN-3658.md

 ## Discussion

-We have already seen most of the titles in this topic:
+We have already seen most of the titles on the "Impingement on Other Surfaces" topic:

 - Brun, Rinaldo J., and Mergler, Harry W.: Impingement of Water Droplets on a Cylinder in an Incompressible Flow Field and Evaluation of Rotating Multicylinder Method for Measurement of Droplet-Size Distribution, Volume-Median Droplet Size, and Liquid-Water Content in Clouds.
 NACA-TN-2904, 1953.
     > previous review: [NACA-TN-2904]({filename}NACA-TN-2904.md)